Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 What a great experience.
 My first rum from U.S. ever.

 Rum like tequila is what it is because of what it's distilled from.
 Unlike vodka, gin, scotch, whiskey all come from grain.
 Rum whether its made with cane juice or molasses it's still derived from sugar.
-For me this is what makes rum so special because even though its all distilled sugar the spectrum of flavors is dramatically broad by way of techniques from the soil to the glass.
+For me this is what makes rum so special.
+Even though its all distilled sugar the spectrum of flavors is dramatically broad by way of techniques from the soil to the glass.

 Richland is pretty unique in flavor.
 It's a wood rum so don't even bother if thats not your thing.
 There is a lot of clarity going on here.
 On the nose it's fresh cut white oak, leather and terpintine along with cooked sugar, vanilla and almonds.
-In the mouth there's a shocking sweetness.
+In the mouth there's a shocking sweetness but not the overly sugary kind.
 The almonds continue on the tongue, the type of almond flavor you get from cracked cherry pits.
 And oak.
 A lot of oak.
 It's as if you dipped an oak popsicle in maple syrup.

 It's not cheap but it doesn't taste cheap.
 On the contrary it's exceedingly rich to the point that I was a bit fatigued towards the end of the second pour.